Affordable

 Home >> Antibacterial >> EN 14638

-Medical face masks that come within the scope of EN 14683 are classified into the following two groups, Type I and Type II.
-This classification is based on their Bacterial Filtration Efficiency (BFE).
+Medical face masks that come within the scope of EN 14683 are classified into the following two groups, Type I and Type II, based on their Bacterial Filtration Efficiency (BFE).

-Type I medical face masks – Intended to be used by patients in order to minimize the risk of infection spread, particularly in epidemic or pandemic situations.
+Type I medical face masks are intended for use by patients and other general people to minimize the risk of spread of infection, particularly during epidemic or pandemic situations.

-Type II medical face masks – Primarily intended to be used by healthcare professionals in operating rooms or other similar situations/ requirements.
-Type II masks are subdivided into Type II and Type 11 R according to their ability to protect the wearer against the splashes of potentially contaminated fluids.
-Herein, R signifies splash resistance.
+Type II medical face masks are primarily intended to be used by healthcare professionals in operating rooms or other similar situations/ requirements.
+Type II masks are further categorized into Type II R (R signifies splash resistance) depending on whether the mask is splash-resistant or not.

-As per EN 14683 standard, following tests are carried out on finished products or samples cut from finished products.
+According to EN 14683 standard, the following tests are carried out on finished products or samples cut from finished products.

 • Bacterial filtration efficiency (BFE)